Which place is cheaper, Chattanooga or Columbia?

 Chattanooga receives a lot of rain in the summer.
 Columbia gets a good bit of rain this time of year.
 In July, Columbia usually receives less rain than Chattanooga.
 Columbia gets 4.6 inches (116 mm) of rain, while Chattanooga receives 5.2 inches (131 mm) of rain each month for the summer.

 In October, Columbia is generally around the same temperature as Chattanooga.
-Temperatures in Columbia average around 64°F (18°C), and Chattanooga stays around 63°F (17°C).
+Daily temperatures in Columbia average around 64°F (18°C), and Chattanooga fluctuates around 63°F (17°C).

 The sun comes out a lot this time of the year in Chattanooga.
 People are often attracted to the plentiful sunshine in Columbia this time of the year.
 In the autumn, Columbia often gets more sunshine than Chattanooga.
 Columbia gets 230 hours of sunny skies this time of year, while Chattanooga receives 211 hours of full sun.